When date night rolls around, Netflix has its subscribers covered when it comes to romantic movies.

 Silver Linings Playbook (2012)

-David O. Russell has directed a lot of iconic indie films over his career, but his most mainstream is arguably his 2012 movie, Silver Linings Playbook.
+David O. Russell has directed many iconic indie films over his career, but his most mainstream is arguably his 2012 movie, Silver Linings Playbook.

-Based on the novel by Matthew Quick, Bradley Cooper stars as a man with bipolar disorder who gets out of a mental hospital and moves back home with his parents (Robert De Niro and Jacki Weaver).
+Based on Matthew Quick’s novel, Bradley Cooper stars as a man with bipolar disorder who gets out of a mental hospital and moves back home with his parents (Robert De Niro and Jacki Weaver).